Top Things to Do on a Weekend Getaway in Levy County

 More: Check out our guide to five of the most romantic places to stay in Levy County in Cedar Key and beyond.

 How to Get Around: Because of Cedar Key’s small size (about 1 square mile of land and a population that stays close to 700 people), a car is totally unnecessary.
-Explore the island by foot, or head over to Cedar Key Adventures to rent bikes, water bikes, golf carts and beach cruisers.
+Explore the island by foot, or head over to Cedar Key Adventures to rent bikes, golf carts and beach cruisers.
 Cedar Key and the larger Levy County has various scenic bike trails that bring you to parks and beaches, making it easy to get up close and personal with nature during your ride.

 What to Do: You can find lots of things to do in Cedar Key, not the least of which is see the gorgeous sunsets that fall over the Gulf from the small island.
 But another way to see the sunset is on cruise with Tidewater Tours.
 Tidewater offers routes during the day, but the sunset tour is a sweet thing to do in the evening.
 Daytime tours have three main routes—the Island Tour, the Suwannee River Tour and the Coastal Marsh Tour—lasting anywhere from 1.5 to 3 hours taking you to the Lower Suwannee National Wildlife Refuge and around Cedar Key, where you’ll learn about tidal marsh eco-system, native and migratory birds, marine life and more with a narrated guide.